Payment System and Reserve Bank Oversight

 The FedNow Service will launch in 2023 and will be deployed in phases so that the initial service can be launched expeditiously with additional features and enhancements released in stages after the initial launch.
 This phased approach will allow for adjustments and improvements in response to industry needs or changes in technology.
 As the Federal Reserve finalizes the service implementation timeline, information for depository institutions will be available through existing Federal Reserve Bank communication channels.

 In 2020, the Reserve Banks recovered 105.3 percent of their costs of the Fedwire Funds and National Settlement Service, including the related PSAF.
 Revenue from operations totaled $144.4 million, resulting in a net income of $9.6 million.
 The Reserve Banks' operating expenses and imputed costs totaled $135.0 million in 2020.

 The Fedwire Funds Service allows its participants to send or receive domestic time-critical payments using their balances at Reserve Banks to transfer funds in real time.

-From 2018 to 2019, the number of Fedwire funds transfers originated by depository institutions increased 5.8 percent, to approximately 172.4 million (see table 1).
-The average daily value of Fedwire funds transfers in 2019 was $2.8 trillion, a decrease of 2.8 percent from the previous year.
+From 2019 to 2020, the number of Fedwire funds transfers originated by depository institutions increased 9.8 percent, to approximately 184 million (see table 5.1).
+The average daily value of Fedwire funds transfers in 2020 was $3.3 trillion, an increase of 19.8 percent from the previous year.